crowmagnumb/crowmagnumb.net/README.md

   6. Shut down radicale locally.
   7. Now see if radicale working again.
 Please try and change weird uuid behaviour below.
   8. Then, finally get mailman working in there as noted below.
+  9. Get rid of crowmail repo which is no longer needed.
 - If I switch radicale successfully to the docker, I can get rid of my system user `radicale` that I created above.
 And uninstall radicale too!
 - I have my contacts in `/var/lib/radicale/collections/collection-root/crowmagnumb/51ef49e4-103b-0be4-db0b-077e203934bd/` but I have no idea where the large hex-string came from.
 Why is it not just `contacts`?
 Also, I don't think we need `collections/collection-root`.
 Can we just get rid of that?
 - Bring in docker stuff from `crowmail` repo.
 We would just need a `mailman` volume under the `/opt/crowmagnumb.net`.